Z3nhoom/World_Life_Expectancy/README.md

 The rolling total of adult mortality provides an understanding of mortality trends and the cumulative impact of mortality over the years in each country.

+The countries with the highest mortality over the last 16 years were Lesotho, Zimbabwe, and Botswana and on the other hand, the lowest were Tunisia, Albania, and Iceland.
 ​

 ​